Check what you know

 Top tips for driving in strong winds:

-• Keep both hands on the steering wheel and your speed low.
+- Keep both hands on the steering wheel and an eye out for debris on the road.

 Top tips for driving in fog: